JimFowler/books/Books20/Tools/sqlite/doc/database/source/introduction.rst

   Q1.
 Show all information about Book|Person|Journal|Organization XXX

   Q2.
-Select all books by author A.
+Select all books by author/translator/person A or publisher P